 Our understanding of cellular and molecular systems is increasing at a breakneck pace.
 So is the demand for professionals trained in manipulating genes, cells, and their products in technical and research environments.

 Our programs offer the in-depth knowledge that private-sector companies and public sector laboratories seek.
-With three Masters level options and the PhD, our programs are designed to fit your needs and goals.
+With three Masters level options, a certificate and the PhD, our programs are designed to fit your needs and goals.
 MS degrees can be completed in about two years—the PhD in less than five.

 Our graduates enter a variety of career fields including genetics, clinical settings, the pharmaceutical industry and beyond.
 Our MS-level graduates fill mid- and upper-level technical positions in the private and governmental sectors.
 PhD graduates are highly-qualified and skilled researchers, supervisors, team or division leaders, or serve a variety of other managerial or supervisory roles.

 From mapping genomes, to manipulating cells, to developing biotechnology that can save lives and safeguard our planet, this is a thrilling new era for the biological sciences.
 With a Masters degree in Cell Biology and Biotechnology from USciences, you will gain hands-on experience at the leading edge of an ever-evolving field.
 You will learn the same techniques and technologies that are being used in industry and private research labs.
 And, you will work alongside world-class faculty in the region’s only science-focused university.

 - Thesis Option—for students interested in conducting research and writing a thesis